uschtrin-fisi/uschtrin_fisi/README.md

 Projects I work on:

-- threat analysis using reverse engeneering as well as ethicasl hackking partially.
+- threat analysis using reverse engeneering as well as ethical hacking partially.
 - Operating and overseeing a Minecraft-gameserver

 The second project mentioned will be a multiplayer roleplay server.